PrincetonUniversity/pywsse/README.rst

   schema = client.get('http://api.example.com')

-You can also pass in any of the arguments or keyword arguments to `coreapi.transports.HTTPTransport` *after* the username and password.
+You can also pass in any of the arguments or keyword arguments to :code:`coreapi.transports.HTTPTransport` *after* the username and password.

 Development
 ===========